 This information is:

-Please note that it cannot be guaranteed that a document available on-line exactly reproduces an officially adopted text.
-Only the Official Journal of the European Union (its printed edition, or since 1 July 2013 its electronic edition made available on the EUR-Lex website), is authentic and produces legal effects.
+Please note that it cannot be guaranteed that a document available online exactly reproduces an officially adopted text.
+Only the Official Journal of the European Union (the printed edition or, since 1 July 2013, the electronic edition on the EUR-Lex website) is authentic and produces legal effects.

 This disclaimer is not intended to limit the liability of the Commission in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under that law.